 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
-One class is elected each year at the annual meeting of stockholders for a term of three years, The term of the Class I directors expires at the Annual Meeting.
-The term of the Class II directors expires at the 2014 annual meeting and the term of the Class III directors expires at the 2015 annual meeting.
-After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.
+One class is elected each year at the annual meeting of stockholders for a term of three years.
+The term of the Class I directors expires at the 2016 annual meeting.
+The term of the Class III directors expires at the Annual Meeting.
+Directors are elected to hold office for a three-year term or until the election and qualification of their successors in office.